fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## July 1
 ### Wrapping up

-- [VIDEO: Final wrap-up]().
+- [VIDEO: In conclusion](#).
 This final lecture will highlight some of the key themes and ideas that I hope stick with you long after the course and to jump start your thinking on your Final Course Reflection (see July 3).

 {% include alert.html class='warning' title='Nothing to do!' text="